KameronKales/GetSocialNetwork/README.md

 ![program pipeline](https://cloud.githubusercontent.com/assets/14153294/10562390/fe240676-750e-11e5-98f1-3e215bb137f4.jpg)

 Known bugs and restrictions.
+0. Since LinkedIn periodically updates its website api and html content some of GetSocialNetwork features might not work
 1. Sometimes, regex expressions do not grab the proper information.
 This results in minor inaccuracies in stats.
 2. Languages other than English are not supported.
 Thus, the profiles which use other languages may cause errors.
 3. The speed of scraping is deliberately limited, so LinkedIn doesn't think it is a bad bot.